-This week, due to the Labor Day holiday, our City Council meeting is delayed to Tuesday.
+This week, due to the Labor Day holiday, the Ann Arbor City Council meeting is delayed to Tuesday.
 This weekend, I will not be holding coffee hours at RoosRoast and there will be no Council Caucus.
 My next scheduled coffee hours will be at Brookhaven Manor on Sept 10th.

 This week’s agenda includes a fairly long consent agenda, two public hearings for municipal code amendments, a PUD rezoning, more discussion of traffic reconfigurations proposed at previous meetings, and capital improvement bonds for the DDA.
 Please email me if you have special concerns about this week’s agenda!

 I can hardly believe that the school year is about to begin!
 I have spent the last week doing last minute prep of my preschool classroom and squeezing in some last gasps of summer fun with my boys.
 Good luck to everyone who experiences this time of year as either a parent, teacher, or student anticipating a new school year!

 Council Caucus will not meet this week due to the Labor Day holiday weekend.
 Caucus will resume Sunday Sept 15th.

 For more information about Council Caucus, see the city website at: